 - Distinguish between existing computational approaches and describe the relative strengths and weaknesses of each

-Course DescriptionFocuses on the dynamic processes that affect the spread of infectious disease.
-Presents basic conceptual approaches and a survey of specific theoretical and computational methods for simulating the spread of diseases.
-Specific topics include the effect of population heterogeneity on transmission, simulation of the impacts of interventions, social networks and the links between transmission dynamics and the evolution of pathogens.
-Particular methods include mathematical models, spatial-temporal analysis of epidemics, social network theory, genetic algorithms, individual based models and other tools of systems epidemiology.
-Concepts and methods are applied to historical epidemics, current emerging diseases and diseases of international public health importance.
+This course will focus on the dynamic processes that affect the spread of infectious disease.
+We will present basic conceptual approaches and a survey of specific theoretical and computational methods for simulating the spread of diseases.
+Specific topics will include simulation of disease in small populations, simulation of the impacts of interventions, the effect of population heterogeneity on transmission, social networks and the links between transmission dynamics and the evolution of pathogens.
+Particular methods to be covered include deterministic, stochastic, age-structured and spatially structured models, social network theory, and other tools of systems epidemiology.
+Particular focus will be paid to simple models of transmission and estimation of parameters describing the dynamics of transmission.
+A goal of the class is for students to be comfortable constructing their own simulations of disease transmission.
+Concepts and methods will be applied to historical epidemics, current emerging diseases and diseases of international public health importance.

 Intended AudienceMaster's and Doctoral students in International Health, Epidemiology, Biostatistics and other fields who have an interest in using simulation to study infectious diseases.